 Years of groundwork leads to massive investment in Cumberland Ward

 For some time the City of Ottawa has been working to attract jobs to east Ottawa.
+Stephen is happy to announce that Amazon will create more than 600 full-time jobs in Carlsbad Springs.

 In 2015, in order to encourage economic development, the City approved Official Plan Amendment 153 to extend the Carlsbad trickle feed water system to the Boundary Road rural industrial area.